Out-of-band data: Implementations

 It is possible to implement out-of-band data transmission using a physically separate channel, but most commonly out-of-band data is a feature provided by a transmission protocol using the same channel as normal data.
 A typical protocol might divide the data to be transmitted into blocks, with each block having a header word that identifies the type of data being sent, and a count of the data bytes or words to be sent in the block.
 The header will identify the data as being in-band or out-of-band, along with other identification and routing information.
 At the receiving end, the protocol looks at the header and routes the data to the normal reception endpoint if it is in-band, and to a separate mechanism if it is out-of-band.
 Depending on the implementation, there may be some mechanism for notifying or interrupting the receiving application when out-of-band data has arrived.

 The most commonly used protocol containing an out-of-band data mechanism is the Internet's Transmission Control Protocol.
 It implements out-of-band data using an "urgent pointer," which marks certain data in the transmitted data stream as out-of-band.
-Unfortunately, a long-existing discrepancy between RFC 793 and RFC 1122 limits the usability of this feature of TCP; nonetheless, it is heavily used by certain standard application protocols, notably the Telnet protocol.
+Unfortunately, a long-existing discrepancy between RFC 793 and RFC 1122 limits the usability of this feature of TCP; nonetheless, it is used by certain standard application protocols, notably the Telnet protocol.